 If you are injured at work, report your injury immediately.
 The process of receiving your workers’ comp. benefits can be long.
-Reporting your injury to your employer, filling out various claim forms, seeing a doctor, and waiting for approval of your workers’ compensation claim takes time.
+Reporting your injury to your employer, filling out various claim forms, seeing a doctor, and waiting for approval of your Workers’ Compensation claim takes time.
 The sooner you get the process started, the better.
-With the help of an experienced Fayetteville workers’ compensation attorney, you can expedite the claims process, get the support you need, and be sure that your claim is handled correctly every step of the way.
+With the help of an experienced Fayetteville AR workers’ comp lawyer, you can expedite the claims process, get the support you need, and be sure that your claim is handled correctly every step of the way.

 How Can You Increase the Likelihood of a Successful Workers’ Comp.
 Claim in Arkansas?

-For more than 20 years Ken Kieklak has fought for injured workers in and around Fayetteville, Arkansas who have been denied workers’ compensation benefits.
-To make sure your application gets you coverage or to fight a workers’ comp. denial call (479) 251-7767 today or contact us online.
+For more than 20 years Ken Kieklak has fought for injured workers in and around Fayetteville, Arkansas who have been denied Workers’ Compensation benefits.
+To make sure your application gets you coverage or to fight a workers’ comp. denial call (479) 316-0438 today or contact us online.
 Our lawyers offer free consultations on every case.

 Disability benefits are available to many Arkansans who have serious injuries or medical conditions that make it hard for them to work.
 However, “disability” can mean a few different things, and it can be confusing to figure out how to get on disability and get the...

 If you are applying for Social Security Disability benefits, the Social Security Administration (SSA) will require evidence regarding your medical condition to determine if you are eligible for benefits.
 The SSA will have a list of requested documents, but it is the...